 The 1969 championship game was the final one between the AFL and NFL before the merger.
 In 1970, the two leagues merged into the NFL we now know today.
 This is why you see many records with the prefaces: pre- or post-NFL merger.

-K.C. defeated the New York Jets and Oakland Raiders in the playoffs to earn the right to play in Super Bowl IV against the Minnesota Vikings and the ferocious “Purple People Eaters” defense.
-While oddsmakers saw this as a closer game than their last appearance, the Chiefs were still 13-point underdogs.
+They defeated the New York Jets and Oakland Raiders in the playoffs to earn the right to play in Super Bowl IV against the Minnesota Vikings and the ferocious “Purple People Eaters” defense.
+While oddsmakers saw this as a closer game than their last appearance, the Chiefs were still 13-point underdogs going into the matchup.

 Dawson said the teams’ unfamiliarity helped play a big part in the game.
-Due to the AFL’s tendencies to use more exotic (for the time) formations and air the ball out, Kansas City caught the Vikings off-guard with their plan of attack.
+Due to the AFL’s tendencies to use more exotic formations and their ability to air the ball out, Kansas City caught the Vikings off-guard with their plan of attack.

 By halftime, the Chiefs had a 16-0 lead and ended the game on top by a score of 23-7.
-Dawson took home MVP honors, and the defense held Minnesota to only 239 total yards on the day.
-This was the first Super Bowl win in Kansas City’s history.
+Dawson took home MVP honors, and the defense held Minnesota to only 239 total yards on the day giving the franchise their first Super Bowl win in its history.

-Little did they know it, but it would be 50 years until the Chiefs would once again kiss the trophy that bears the name of the man who said they didn’t belong.
+Little did they know, it would be another 50 years until the Chiefs would once again kiss the trophy that bears the name of the man who said they didn’t belong.

 The Mahomes Era Quickly Added a Win to the Chiefs’ Super Bowl History